gtollefson/Northern_Ethiopia_Pf_ARTR_2025_Project/README.md

 This repository contains all data and code used to generate the analyses and figures presented in the manuscript:

-*“Rising widespread Kelch13 R622I and Detection of C580Y of African origin in *Plasmodium falciparum* in northern Ethiopia further threaten artemisinin-based therapies”*
+*“Rising widespread Kelch13 R622I and detection of C580Y of African origin in *Plasmodium falciparum* in northern Ethiopia further threaten artemisinin-based therapies”*

 GT will add preprint author list here when uploaded and ultimately the citation to peer reviewed paper